 To implement a co-chain level product inducing the cohomological product from Definition \ref{defn: ringstructure}, we need to recall the construction of pullbacks in Morse cohomology.
 If $I \subset K$, and given any $c_1 \in \chifI$, define

 \begin{defn} For any $c_2 \in \mathcal{X}(\mathring{S}_K, f_K)$ with Morse index $\deg(c_2)=\deg(c_1)$, consider the moduli space

-\end{defn} Note that by our assumptions on the Morse function, this intersection lies in $\mathring{S}_K$ and in fact outside of tubular neigborhood of the lower dimensional strata.
+\end{defn} Note that by our assumption that the Morse function $f_K$ has inward pointing negative gradient flow near the boundary, this intersection lies in $\mathring{S}_K$ and in fact outside of tubular neigborhood of the lower dimensional strata.
 It therefore follows from Appendix A.2. of \cite{AbSch2} that for generic metrics and Morse functions on $S_I^{log}$, and $S_K^{log}$, \eqref{eq: IKMorse} is a compact zero dimensional manifold (Note that condition (A.2.) of \emph{loc. cit.} is vacuous in our case and (A.3.) can be achieved by a generic perturbation of the function $f_I$).
 To orient moduli spaces of rigid solutions, note that a choice of orientation of $W^u(f_I,c_1)$, induces an orientation of the normal bundle to $W^s_{K}(f_I,c_1)$ inside of $S_K^{log}$ via the canonical isomorphism

 A choice of orientation on $W^u(f_K,c_2)$ then allows us to orient the intersection $\mathcal{M}_{IK}(c_2,c_1)$ and we view this as giving a map on the corresponding orientation lines.
 By counting the induced maps on orientation lines associated to such solutions, we obtain a map